osrf/gazebo_tutorials/animated_box/tutorial_6.md

 in a 10 second repeating loop where it slides around on the ground.

-This tutorial also demonstrates several different ways of viewing, accessing, and interacting with simulation using the Gazebo executable or your own custom executable.
+This tutorial also demonstrates several different ways of viewing, accessing, and interacting with simulation using the Gazebo-classic executable or your own custom executable.

 The simulated box broadcasts its pose,